Phulara Ridge Trek

 Drop off point: Hotel Grand Legacy, Dehradun

-This transport cost again has to be borne by trekkers and paid directly to the driver.
-This costs Rs.1,100 per trekker which is to be paid directly to the driver.
+This transport cost again has to be borne by trekkers.
+This costs Rs.1,100 (additional 5% GST) per trekker (one-way).
+Please pre-book your transport through the dashboard before your trek.

 Please note: The distance between campsites may vary by 100 meters depending the weather conditions and the route you take.
 The altitude may also vary by 100 feet for similar reasons.